Succeeding with Difficult Students

 This course will help both new and veteran teachers become familiar with the invisible concepts and strategies that effective classroom managers use.
 These strategies will help teachers and their students achieve more in an environment consciously constructed to feel safe and foster learning.

 The course is self-paced.
 The lessons are quick, engaging, and relevant for all teachers regardless of grade level, experience, or student population.

 There are two ways to use the course materials:

-2. Un-Facilitated.
-Schools and programs can purchase access to the 9 learning modules that make up the course and use them to facilitate their own internal PD experience with their teachers.
+2. Un-Facilitated Annual Site License.
+Schools and programs can purchase access to the 9 learning modules that make up the course and use them to facilitate their own internal PD experience with groups of teachers.
 The school can appoint a “moderator” who will have admin privileges and be able to track each participant’s progress.
 Access is for one year.
-Please contact us to order.
+Order now.

 - $1000 to use with a staff/group of 5-20

 - $2000 to use with a staff/ group of 21-50